scottqueen-bixal/BenefitsGPT/README.md

 }
 ```

-> Jon Doe is not eligible for Covid funeral assistance because [The deceased died before May 20th, 2020., The applicant Paid for funeral expenses, but already got reimbursed.]
+> Jon Doe is not eligible for Covid funeral assistance because [The deceased died before May 20th, 2020., The applicant paid for funeral expenses, but already got reimbursed.]

 ## Original Post